 Borehole is a rather mediocre attacker, but it's not bad.
 It's easily viable in base set, but worse than most other random set attackers, so it probably won't be our main attacker this set.
 That said it's still a pretty good thing to open with because of the vigilant absorb it provides; it both forces out a Wall and relieves you from the need to buy a Wall against your opponent's first attacker.

 Redeemer used to be a fairly strong attacker that could often be the core of your strategy until it got nerfed hard in a balance patch.
-Still, it'll probably be worth buying at some point if you're already on green-blue.
+It's mostly only worth buying if you're already on green-blue.

 Bloodrager is also a very strong attacker, but only in some ways.
 It's very adept at countering large absorbers or lifespan defense, and is therefore well-suited to rushing down an opponent going for a big economy and trying to hide behind an Energy Matrix or something.
-However, there is no red support to protect Bloodrager in this set, so there's no way a red rush survives the pressure of Redeemers and Boreholes.
+However, there is no red support to protect Bloodrager in this set, so I doubt a red rush will survive the pressure of Redeemers and Boreholes.
+Definitely not when you add in Fission Turret (see below).

 A very efficient green-sink and source of burst damage.
 Actually, this unit alone is probably enough to stomp Bloodrager in this set - massing Conduits and saving the green until you can buy enough Cluster Bolts to force a breach can actually be a legit strategy as a counter to red rush.
 Other than that though, Cluster Bolt isn't usually a high-impact unit.
 It mostly serves as a combo with other burst damage or as breachproof support, etc. But wait.
 This set has a combo for it.